facebookexperimental/moq-encoder-player/README.md

 - Every time we sent new audio samples to audio renderer the video renderer `video_render_buffer` (who contains YUV/RGB frames + timestamps) gets called and:
   - Returns / paints the oldest closest (or equal) frame to current audio ts (`timingInfo.renderer.currentAudioTS`)
   - Discards (frees) all frames older current ts (except the returned one)
 - It is worth saying that `AudioDecoder` does NOT track timestamps, it just uses the 1st one sent and at every decoded audio sample adds 1/fs (so sample time).
 That means if we drop and audio packet those timestamps will be collapsed creating A/V out of sync.
-To workaround that problem we calculate all the audio GAPs duration `timestampOffset` (by last playedTS - newTS, ideally = 0 if NO gaps), and we compensate the issued PTS by that.
+To work around that problem we calculate all the audio GAPs duration `timestampOffset` (by last playedTS - newTS, ideally = 0 if NO gaps), and we compensate the issued PTS by that.

 ### receiver/moq_demuxer_downloader.js

 [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) Implements MOQT and extracts video and audio packets (see `loc_packager.js`) from the server / relay following MOQT and a variation of [LOC](https://datatracker.ietf.org/doc/draft-mzanaty-moq-loc/)

-- Opens webtransport session
+- Opens WebTransport session
 - Implements MOQT subscriber handshake for 2 tracks (video and audio)
 - Waits for incoming unidirectional (Server -> Player) QUIC streams
 - For every received chunk (QUIC stream) we: